sailor27/react-taproom/GUIDE.md

 9. Assign refs to inputs in form and define these variables as null to start.

-10. Create handler method in NewKegForm to assign refs to values in passed-down keg adding handler method. call submission handler method onSubmit.
+10. Create handler method in NewKegForm to assign refs to values in passed-down keg adding handler method.
+Call submission handler method onSubmit.
+See added keg info in menu and admin list!

 11. Use local state in admin to show form when "add new keg" is clicked
+12. Fix background CSS to cover entire page, add gradient overlay.